04.13.2026

 It’s Not About Less Screen Time.
 It’s About More of Everything Else.

-The goal isn’t subtraction.
-It’s addition.
 When kids have enough challenge, enough connection, enough physical engagement, enough creative outlet, enough earned confidence, screen time tends to find its natural level.
 The phone becomes less magnetic because life has become more interesting.
 That’s the ESF philosophy in a sentence.

 Challenge and failure aren’t obstacles to child development, they drive important life skills including resilience, empathy, compassion and determination.
 A kid who has struggled with something real, who has felt the specific satisfaction of figuring it out anyway, carries that forward.
 That’s the executive function no app or screen teaches.
 That’s the self-efficacy that buffers against anxiety.